VahidGh/mathjslab/CONTRIBUTING.md

 feel free to propose changes to this document in a pull request.

 I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.
-At end of this file there is [references](#references) that were consulted to carry out this project.

 #### Table Of Contents